wojnosystems/redis_cluster_proxy/README.md

 Whenever a RedisCluster client connects to the proxy, the proxy will lie to it ;).
 Instead of sending the client the actual node IPs and ports, which are un-routable local addresses, it sends the client the IP and port of the proxy.
 Because the proxy is lying to the client, everything will magically work.

-# Example

-The included docker-compose.yaml file contains a simple configuration.
-Note the exposed ports on both the proxy and the actual cluster.

 # Purpose

 I needed a [Redis Cluster](https://redis.io/topics/cluster-tutorial) with at least 3 master nodes running in a Docker cluster as I was testing the JedisCluster (Java redis cluster SDK client).
 However, because Redis uses IP addresses when connecting to the cluster from a client and those IP addresses aren't routable outside of the cluster, it is not possible to access a redis cluster directly.
 However, by using a proxy with the ability to rename IP addresses, it is possible to support external connections.